patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 For example: “When you use PatternFly’s design resources, you get helpful tips and best practices.”

-**Above all else, your main goal should be consistency.** You may need to use different capitalization standards depending on what you're designing, but be sure to keep the capitalization within your product area consistent.
+**Above all else, your main goal should be consistency.** You might need to use different capitalization standards depending on what you're designing, but be sure to keep the capitalization within your product area consistent.

 ## Red Hat product UIs